oxxide216/mal/README.md

-# Mini Aether Language
+# MAL

-Low-level programming language written in [Aether](https://github.com/oxxide216/aether) - my other programming language!
+Low-level programming language written in C (and currently being rewritten in itself).